PriyalManiar/illini_popcorn/README.md

 - **Weather Data:** Environmental Conditions data from the [NOAA SURFRAD Network (Bondville Station)](https://gml.noaa.gov/grad/surfrad/bondvill.html).
 - **Precipitation Data:** Historical precipitation metrics from the [Illinois Water and Atmospheric Resources Monitoring (WARM) Program](https://warm.isws.illinois.edu/warm/datatype.asp).
 - **Evapotranspiration (ET) Data:** Pulled via the **OpenET API** to measure water movement from the soil and plants into the atmosphere.
-- **IoT Sensor Data (Simulated):** Represents readings from 2 sensors per plant (capturing 4 distinct data points each).
+- **Sensor Data (Simulated):** Represents readings from 2 sensors per plant (capturing 4 distinct data points each).
 To model the July–August yield window, this dataset was synthetically generated using seasonal variation patterns and time series forecasting.
     * *Note: While currently using modeled data for the prototype, the pipeline is designed to ingest live, real-world sensor data to drive accurate, real-time predictions in deployment.*

  ##  Data Pipeline